 Industry operators have benefited from consumers seeking variety and value, particularly in a period of declining discretionary incomes over the past five years.

-The eCommerce industry's profitability has decreased over the last five years due to the intense rivalry between industry operators and foreign online retailers.
-Start-up and maintenance costs for major websites and high competition in the industry, have kept profit margins low.
+Globally, the eCommerce industry's profitability has decreased over the last five years due to the intense rivalry between industry operators and foreign online retailers.5 Start-up and maintenance costs for major websites and high competition in the industry have kept profit margins low.
 Even large eCommerce platforms such as Amazon are struggling to keep their online retailing businesses profitable.6

 However, the cost of creating a website may be relatively low for smaller enterprises.
 As a result, the industry has had a substantial influx of new entrants over the last five years.
 Major global online players have also joined the marketplace.
 These include Amazon, which launched its Australian operations in December 2017.

-With Black Friday (and Cyber Monday) sales being a primarily online affair in Australia compared to its American counterpart, digital marketing in addition to major sale events throughout the year will allow retailers to capitalise on consumer interest.
+With Black Friday and Cyber Monday sales being a primarily online affair in Australia compared to their American counterparts, digital marketing in addition to major sale events throughout the year will allow retailers to capitalise on consumer interest.8

 The food & beverage industry is an example of this.
 More than 60% of small food and beverage companies now spend more than 80% of their marketing budget online, compared to less than half before the pandemic.